WATCH THE VIDEO to find out how CoINVEST works for you!

 Subject to the results of this review, CoINVEST may determine that your claim will be paid at a lesser amount.
 In these instances CoINVEST will contact you and explain the decision prior to your claim being paid.

 Our Claiming Long Service Leave webpage has explanations of each different claim type, whether you are a permanent or casual employee, unemployed, or leaving the industry altogether.
 Rates of pay are calculated differently for night-shift, casual and part-time, offshore workers and those who have worked on the desalination plant.

 All entitlements accrued through service as a worker are paid subject to tax and classed as a taxable income: there are different tax options you can choose on your claim form e.g. whether or not you claim the Tax Free Threshold – for more information on this visit the “How will I receive my long service leave payment” tab on our Claiming Long Service Leave webpage.

-If your available entitlement has been accrued through both service as a worker and service as a working subcontractor, see our WSC Entitlements webpage to learn how these will be paid differently in your claim.
+If your available entitlement has been accrued through both service as a worker and as a subcontractor, see our Working Subcontractor Entitlements webpage to learn how these will be paid differently in your claim.

 Please note interstate rates may vary and are calculated by the state or territory in which your entitlement was accrued.

 If you have any queries relating to your specific situation, email us at email@example.com ensuring you quote your full name, address, date of birth and registration number.

 Under CoINVEST Rules, a worker must have 7 years of continuous recognised service before becoming eligible for long service leave and making a claim directly to CoINVEST.

 There is no provision for CoINVEST to pay any entitlement less than 7 years other than the death benefit which was introduced on 1 July 2001.